What is Operating Leverage?

 - Apart from the fixed and variable costs, there are costs that are neither completely fixed nor completely variable.

-- E.g. A Company promises its floor manager a salary of $ 1,000 + 2% of the cost price for every unit produced in a given month.
+- E.g., A Company promises its floor manager a salary of $ 1,000 + 2% of the cost price for every unit produced in a given month.
 In this case, $ 1,000 is a fixed cost which the company will have to pay even if there is no production at all.
-At the same time, 2% of the cost price paid is a variable cost which will be in the case of no production.
+At the same time, 2% of the cost price paid is a variable cost, which will be in the case of no production.

 Note: There is a thin line between the differentiation of fixed costs and variable costs.
-What is fixed for a given company and a given situation may be variable for the same company for a different situation?
+What is fixed for a given company, and a given situation may be variable for the same company for a different situation?

 The best example is the manpower costs.
-Salary paid to an accountant is a fixed cost for whereas wages paid to the workers on per product is a variable cost.
+The salary paid to an accountant is a fixed cost for whereas wages paid to the workers on per product is a variable cost.
 So even though both are included as manpower costs in a company, they can still be bifurcated into fixed and variable.